awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.CommonDBATasks.Database.md

 If you have configured a custom DNS server using the DHCP Option Sets in your VPC, your custom DNS server must be able to resolve the name of the database link target\.
 For more information, see [Setting Up a Custom DNS Server](Appendix.Oracle.CommonDBATasks.System.md#Appendix.Oracle.CommonDBATasks.CustomDNS)\.

-For more information about using database links with Oracle Data Pump, see [Oracle Data Pump](Oracle.Procedural.Importing.md#Oracle.Procedural.Importing.DataPump)\.
+For more information about using database links with Oracle Data Pump, see [Importing Using Oracle Data Pump](Oracle.Procedural.Importing.md#Oracle.Procedural.Importing.DataPump)\.

 ## Setting the Default Edition for a DB Instance<a name="Appendix.Oracle.CommonDBATasks.DefaultEdition"></a>